Steilneset Memorial – Vardø, Norway | Peter Zumthor & Louise Bourgeois

 Steilneset Memorial, Norway, architect Atelier Peter Zumthor, exterior view of the “cocoon” pavilion in winter; photo © Bjarne Riesto

-The Steilneset Memorial from east withe the “cocoon” on the right and the cube pavilion on the left; photos © Helge Stikbakke
+The Steilneset Memorial from the east with the “cocoon” on the right and the cube pavilion on the left; photos © Helge Stikbakke

 Plan and elevation of the “cocoon” pavilion; image Atelier Peter Zumthor